Amy Hagerstrom Therapy PLLC

 Why People Choose Somatic Therapy

-Many people find their patterns aren’t just ‘in their head’ and they want support that includes the body.
+Many people realize their patterns are not just ‘in their head’ and want support that includes the body.

 • Overthinking or spiraling, even when you understand what’s happening

-• Physical symptoms like tension, fatigue, gut issues, or pain
+• Overwhelming physical symptoms like tension, fatigue, and pain

 • Feeling shut down, numb, or overwhelmed faster than you expect